+Lopez examines art-historical Minimalist forms by building abject spare structures out of debris and industrial materials.
 In fully encasing a 1971 Honda 600 automobile in skin-colored leather, early works such as Boy, 1999, offered commentary on contemporary society's relationship to consumer products by combining disparate forms of capitalism.
-Lopez also examines art-historical Minimalist forms by building abject spare structures out of debris.
 Constructed of crumpled aluminum and stainless-steel, Blue Angels, 2011, exemplifies post-9/11 technological failure while also considering the performative element of the artist’s body via sculpture.
 The sound and kinetic installation, Halyard, 2013, probes structures of power and the phenomenon of violence using structures of silence and disappearance.
-In the elegiacal Smoke Clouds, 2013, by pouring silver-nitrate onto immense sheets of reflective glass, one is left with a haunting stain evocative of the billowing aftermath of a violent explosion even as the glass acts as a mirror reflecting the viewer’s own image back to them.
+In the elegiac Smoke Clouds, 2013, clouds of silver-nitrate on immense sheets of reflective glass evoke the billowing aftermath of a violent explosion even as the glass acts as a mirror reflecting the viewer’s own image back to them.

 DOWNLOAD CV